Position

 How to become a Procurement Manager?

 1. Earn a Relevant Degree: Start with a bachelor's degree in business, supply chain management, or a related field.
-This education provides a foundation in business principles and supply chain operations.
+This education provides a solid foundation in the principles of procurement and business operations.

-4. Pursue Certifications: Consider certifications like Certified Purchasing Manager (CPM) or Certified Professional in Supply Management (CPSM).
-These credentials can enhance your resume and demonstrate your expertise.
+3. Obtain Certifications: Consider earning certifications such as the Certified Purchasing Manager (CPM) or the Certified Professional in Supply Management (CPSM).
+These credentials can boost your resume and demonstrate your expertise.

 How long does it take to become a Procurement Manager?